-- (a) If a Data Provider's IPND records have been incorrectly overwritten by another Data Provider's PNCD, the Data Provider will send a refresh with the latest record to the IPND; and - (b) If a Data Provider incorrectly overwrites another Data Provider's IPND records, the Data Provider will email the Data Provider with details of the overwritten IPND records. - 5.1.16 Where the Data Provider has taken all possible steps to resolve a Hard Error and is still unable to transfer, or is prevented from transferring PNCD to the IPND, the IPND Manager must take reasonable steps to assist the Data Provider to identify options to resolve the issue. - 5.1.17 The IPND Manager may perform limited maintenance of a complete PNCD or PNDD record in the IPND where: - Numbers that may no longer be in use by any CSP and requires the Service Status Code to be changed to Disconnected; or - (b) numbers do not comply with the Plan. - 5.1.18 Where the IPND Manager undertakes maintenance of a complete PNCD or PNDD record beyond what is normally required for maintenance and integrity of the IPND, administration, fault identification, auditing and reporting, the IPND Manager must: - (a) take all reasonable steps to obtain permission from the relevant CSP before amending any records; - (b) specify the reason for such maintenance activity; - (c) provide a description of the maintenance activity; - (d) maintain a record (for a period of three years) of all maintenance activities undertaken, who authorised or requested the maintenance activities and the reason (s) for the maintenance activities; and - (e) notify the ACMA within five Business Days in the event a CSP is no longer available to provide permission for limited maintenance to a PNCD or PNDD record.
+- (a) If a CSP's IPND records have been incorrectly overwritten by another CSP PNCD, the CSP will send a refresh with the latest record to the IPND via their Data Provider; and - (b) It is understood that a Data Provider and a CSP can be the same entity. - 5.1.16 If a CSP incorrectly overwrites another CSP's IPND records, they must contact the other CSP, in order to resolve the matter. - 5.1.17 If data with details of the overwritten IPND records is to be shared between CSPs, in order to resolve the matter identified in clause 5.1.16, this must be made available through a secure method. - 5.1.18 For any secure method used in clause 5.1.17 that includes use of a password, the password must be sent separately. - 5.1.19 Where a CSP and / or DP has taken steps to resolve a repeated instance of a Hard Error and its resolution remains unsuccessful, the CSP and /or DP must engage the IPND Manager for assistance to resolve the Hard Error. - 5.1.20 If the IPND Manager is engaged as per clause 5.1.18, the IPND Manager must take all reasonable steps to assist the CSP and / or DP to resolve repeated instances of a Hard Error failure. - 5.1.21 The IPND Manager may perform limited maintenance of a complete PNCD or PNDD record in the IPND where: - (a) Numbers that may no longer be in use by any CSP and requires the Service Status Code to be changed to Disconnected; or - (b) numbers do not comply with the Numbering Plan.

+- 5.1.22 Where the IPND Manager undertakes maintenance of a complete PNCD or PNDD record beyond what is normally required for maintenance and integrity of the IPND, administration, fault identification, auditing and reporting, the IPND Manager must: - (a) take all reasonable steps to obtain permission from the relevant CSP before amending any records; - (b) specify the reason for such maintenance activity; - (c) provide a description of the maintenance activity; - (d) maintain a record (for a period of three years) of all maintenance activities undertaken, who authorised or requested the maintenance activities and the reason (s) for the maintenance activities; and - (e) notify the ACMA within five Business Days in the event a CSP is no longer available to provide permission for limited maintenance to a PNCD or PNDD record.